 How Stress Manifests in Different Areas of the Body

-Charlotte Watts explains how stress manifests in the body, short and long term
+Charlotte Watts explains how stress manifests in the body, in the short and long-term

 If you are struggling with stress, you can find a therapist here

 Stress is a whole body response; no part of us is left out of this primal and immediate prompt to prepare and saddle up for danger.

 Back in the day, this might have meant us standing to fight that beast or duel or turning heel and running for the wind.
 This ‘fight or flight’ mechanism is still the only reaction we have to perceived danger and it involves physical, mental and emotional change on a grand scale, changing our whole biochemistry and the way we perceive the world around us.

 Whilst we are hard-wired to act out as our ancestors would have done in the wild, modern challenges often don’t allow us to play through the surge of change that arises.
 This is where it can build up and as our stressors tend to come in drip-feed form, rather than quicker events, accumulation is easy.
 Those difficult emails, money worries, work load and personal issues all affect all parts of us.

 Here are some key areas we can see signs of stress letting us know to take things easy:

 One of the first body systems to be affected by stress is our outer casing, the skin.
 Stress has energy quickly diverted to areas viewed as key to survival; mostly brain and muscle for quick responses.
 Stressed skin suffers from less circulation and oxygenation and can take on a dull, grey pallor.
 The inflammatory part of the stress response adds to skin flare-ups.